davla/prime-services/README.md

 consists mostly of boilerplate code, and is as such not unit tested, but rather end-to-end tested together with the gRPC-HTTP/2 server.

+In spite of end-to-end testing, the gRPC client-server interaction still doesn't work exactly as expected.
+The `INVALID_ARGUMENT` error sent by the server as a reaction to `IllegalArgumentException` from the domain logic is not propagated by the ScalaPB-generated gRPC client, which reports a generic `INTERNAL` error.
+This might be [by design](https://cloud.google.com/apis/design/errors#propagating_errors), and it would hence require further investigation, which has not been carried out due to lack of time.
+Nevertheless, unit tests still account for `INVALID_ARGUMENT` to be handled differently: not only testing should be not concerned with implementation details, but also the components in a microservice-based system should be as decoupled as possible to one another.

 ### REST service

 The REST service is implemented as an Akka HTTP server.